elibroftw/blog.elijahlopez.ca/content/posts/university/cs-456-computer-networks.md

 ### Multiple Access Protocols

 There are point-to-point links (single sender, single receiver) and broadcast links (multiple sending and receiving nodes all connected to a single shared broadcast channel implying that every node gets every broadcast).
-WIth broadcast links

 - point-to-point links
   - point-to-point protocol (PPP)